rockdaboot/wget2/docs/wget2_manual.md

 * --local-encoding=encoding

-  Force Wget to use encoding as the default system encoding.
-That affects how Wget converts URLs specified as arguments from locale to UTF-8 for IRI support.
+  Force Wget2 to use encoding as the default system encoding.
+That affects how Wget2 converts URLs specified as arguments from locale to UTF-8 for IRI support.

-  Wget use the function "nl_langinfo()" and then the "CHARSET" environment variable to get the locale.
+  Wget2 use the function "nl_langinfo()" and then the "CHARSET" environment variable to get the locale.
 If it fails, ASCII is used.

   You can set the default local encoding using the "local_encoding" command in .wgetrc.
 That setting may be